What is a Kernel Panic on Mac and How to Fix it?

 - Hold down Command + R while you restart the computer.

 - Go to Disk Utility > First Aid.

 Follow the on-screen commands and expect to see something like “Operation successful” in the report.
 In the worst-case scenario, you might get “The underlying task reported failure,” which suggests a disk repair failed.
 At this point, you should start thinking about saving your data and reformatting the drive.

 There is a good chance login items are the reason your Mac randomly restarts.
 With dozens of apps launching on startup, they could be too many for your processor to handle.
 To troubleshoot Kernel Panic, now your tactics would be to disable these programs and check how your Mac behaves.
 To disable login items, follow this path:

 - Go to System Preferences > Users & Groups.

 - Switch to the Login Items tab.

 - Choose a startup item you want to disable and then click the “–” symbol.

 - Restart your Mac to enable the changes.

 BTW, if you’re uncomfortable messing with system settings, there’s an easy alternative.
-CleanMyMac 3, the app we’ve mentioned above, has a lot of tools for deep-level Mac maintenance.
+CleanMyMac X, the app we’ve mentioned above, has a lot of tools for deep-level Mac maintenance.
 And there is a feature to disable/enable Login Items and quit hung applications that may affect your Mac performance.